-There are only three-and-a-bit weeks left of summer vacation (if you’re a student), and there are almost four weeks left of summer vacation (if you’re a parent of school-aged children).
-That means that the spectre of back-to-school shopping is raising its ugly head for many, while those without children in the school system are saying silent thanks that they will never again need to worry about whether they’re cheaping out by buying knock-off crayons rather than Crayolas.
+There are only a few days left of summer vacation, which means that parents who have not yet done their back-to-school shopping will be scrambling, while those without children in the school system are saying silent thanks that they will never again need to worry about whether they’re cheaping out by buying knock-off crayons rather than Crayolas.

 1) Your child’s school made a list of supplies for the upcoming school year available in June.
 You a) took a picture of it with your smartphone so you have it with you at all times, in case you spot something on sale, b) have a copy somewhere at home, c) think you saw it in your child’s backpack at some point, d) didn’t know kids needed school supplies since isn’t everything done on computers these days?

-2) When it comes to actually doing back-to-school shopping, you a) did it all in June when last year’s stock was at clearance prices, b) plan on doing it this week, c) plan on doing it just before Labour Day, because the mall won’t be that busy, right? d) plan on leaving it until after school starts, because they don’t do much the first few days back anyway and at least the mall will be quiet then.
+2) When it comes to actually doing back-to-school shopping, you a) did it all in June when last year’s stock was at clearance prices, b) plan on doing it this weekend, c) plan on doing it on Labour Day, because the mall won’t be that busy, right? d) plan on leaving it until after school starts, because they don’t do much the first few days back anyway and it means not breaking up the long weekend.

 4) You plan to do your shopping a) locally; they have everything I need! b) online; it’s so quick and easy! c) at a big box store; yes, crowds, but there’s so much choice! d) wherever I am on September 1.